Divergent-Discourses/transkribus_utils/README.md

 # Description

-This repository holds utilities for parsing and extracting useful data from [Transkribus](transkribus.ai) XML outputs.
+This repository holds utilities for parsing and extracting useful data from [Transkribus](transkribus.ai) XML outputs, such as a utility that reconciles the metadata of Trankribus output to the equivalent data held in the relevant library catalogue.

+**Paragraph Extractor** is a utility that accepts Transkribus PageXML as input and then interprets the text regions on each page (such as headers, titles, blocks of text, etc.) which we term "paragrpahs".
+It then returns the raw text of each text region (paragraph) along with its metadata.
+Note that it **reads PageXML, not AltoXML**.

 ## Paragraph Extractor